c3se/containers/README.md

 * On a linux system, there can be many isolated containers running simultaneously
     * gives the illusion that each one is the *only* process running on the host
 * In this tutorial, we will show how to:
-    * build Docker and Singularity images, and
+    * build Docker and Singularity images
-    * use an already-built image in an HPC environment
+    * run an image in an HPC environment
     * use Nvidia's [HPCCM](https://github.com/NVIDIA/hpc-container-maker) tool to prepare optimized container recipes

 # Docker and Singularity